 Where Should I Grow?

 What a great question, and a great place to start!
 When growing cannabis outside there are a few things to consider, the most important being how much sunlight your grow space receives.
 Cannabis plants love sunlight.
 These beauties stretch and bend with the shifting of the sun across the sky each day.
 When choosing your grow space, choose a spot with plenty of direct sunlight.
 If possible, all-day sunlight is best.
 With that in mind, choosing a secluded space away from other people is important too.
 The last thing you want is to have your crop disappear because someone saw it and decided to steal it.
-Growing in a fenced back yard, or a greenhouse are both solid options for keeping your crop out of sight of others.
+Since this is a summer guide for growing cannabis a fenced back yard, or a greenhouse are both solid options for keeping your crop out of sight of others.
 Another thing to consider is how close you are to your water source.
 This shouldn’t be an issue if you are growing in your back yard or by your house, but if you have elected to grow somewhere else please consider how heavy water is and how difficult it can be to move.
 When growing in Colorado it is best to put your plants outside in mid to late May.
 With our weather being so unpredictable, it’s best to wait until there is very little chance of snow before moving them to their outside home.

 What Should I Grow?